ashki23/General-notes/emacs.md

  '(minibuffer-prompt ((t (:foreground "lime green" :weight bold)))))
 ```

-To change the theme use `M-x load-theme`, then press `tab` to show a
+To change the theme use `M-x load-theme`, then press `tab` to see list
-list of available themes.
-To clear theme use `M-x disable-theme`.
-Also,
+of the available themes.
+To unload the theme use, `M-x disable-theme`.
-we can set a theme permanently, by add the following to `.emacs` init
+Also, we can set a theme permanently, by adding `(load-theme
-file:
+'<theme-name>)` to the `.emacs` init file.
+For example:

 ``` lips
 ;; Load tango-dark theme